 Generally, the B language is a non-native tongue ‘spoken with sufficient proficiency for the speaker to be accepted as a native speaker by that language community’ (3).
 It is worth noting that defining a B language can be complex and that its command can vary depending on several factors.
 Is the interpreter a seasoned professional or a graduate?
 When and in what context was the B language acquired?
 What is the linguistic environment the interpreter is predominantly exposed to?
 An interpreter may be very competent in a B language in a specific mode of interpretation or in a specific setting, and less proficient in others.

-What is considered a solid B language is a debate in its own right and beyond the scope of this blog entry.
+What is considered a solid B language is a debate in its own right within the translation industry and beyond the scope of this blog entry.
 The AIIC definition of a B language seems is very adequate:

 ‘A B language is a language in which the interpreter is perfectly fluent, but is not a mother tongue.
 An interpreter can work into this language from one or several of their other working languages, but may prefer to do so in only one mode of interpretation, either consecutive or simultaneous (often in consecutive because it’s not so fast).
 It is also considered an active language for the interpreter.’
 (4)